appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ## Using storeValue()

-This method uses the Appsmith framework function [storeValue()](/reference/appsmith-framework/widget-actions/store-value) to store and bind data to widgets. `storeValue()` stores data as key-value pairs in the browser's local storage for universal accessibility within the application.
+This method uses the Appsmith framework function [storeValue()](/reference/appsmith-framework/widget-actions/store-value) to bind data to widgets. `storeValue()` stores data as key-value pairs in the browser's local storage for universal accessibility within the application.

 <dd>